Kushal-gowda01/Ecommerce-Follow-Along/README.md

 - In my-orders page for every order added cancel order button
 - created an endpoint that will receive the order-id

+### Milestone 29:
+- created an PayPal account .
+- Created a radio buttons to select COD or online payment
+- when we click on online payment PayPal buttons will displayed.